 So it’s easy to stick to what you know.
 Even if it can save millions of dollars for larger organizations.

 But it doesn’t have to be that way.
-Converting business processes to a digital workflow can be a simple step that produces incremental changes rather than an exhaustive effort requiring you to go through bureaucratic hoops and headaches.
+Converting business processes to automated digital workflows can be a simple step that produces incremental changes rather than an exhaustive effort requiring you to go through bureaucratic hoops and headaches.

 We’ll give you a step-by-step guide on how.